m-pluta/machine-learning/report/vsdc48.typ

 == Unique contributions

-While my models do not constitute anything novel, I find it nevertheless an area of research that should be explored.
+While my models do not constitute anything novel, I find it nevertheless an area of research that should and likely will be explored.